-How do you distribute weight in Death Stranding well?
+How do you distribute weight properly in Death Stranding and Death Stranding Director's Cut?
 How should you arrange your equipment?
 Two of the things that set Death Stranding apart from almost anything else on the market is its focus on inventory and weight management.
-The two mechanics play a big part in dictating how your journey to any Prepper on the map will go, so its important to make sure you know what you're doing.
-Here's how to distribute weight and arrange your cargo effectively in Death Stranding.
+The two mechanics play a big part in dictating how your journey to any Prepper on the map will go, so it's important to make sure you know what you're doing.
+As part of our Death Stranding guide, here's how to distribute weight and arrange your cargo effectively.

 How to Distribute Weight Effectively in Death Stranding